If the local church is the hope of the world…then we need more local churches that are purpose driven churches.

 The more complex something is, the harder it is to duplicate it.
 Some churches have more committees and programs than they have people.
 Other churches have such stringent written policies and processes that everything gets slowed down.

-A church planting movement needs churches that are simple in their structure and flexible enough to change along the way.
+A church planting movement needs purpose driven churches that are simple in their structure and flexible enough to change along the way.
 For example…

 - Multipliable churches gather for worship and scatter for groups and don’t do many other meetings.